-We are exposed to the impact of interest rate changes primarily through our floating-rate borrowings that require us to make interest payments based on LIBOR.
+We are exposed to the impact of interest rate changes primarily through our floating-rate borrowings that require us to make interest payments based on LIBOR or SOFR plus a margin.
 Significant increases in interest rates could adversely affect operating margins, results of operations and our ability to service our debt.
 From time to time, we use interest rate swaps to reduce our exposure to market risk from changes in interest rates.
 The principal objective of these contracts is to minimize the risks and costs associated with our floating-rate debt.